COVID-19: Need Help or Want to Help?

 Southern California Edison is temporarily suspending service disconnections for customers unable to pay their bill, and waiving late fees, for residential and business customers affected by COVID-19.
 If you have difficulty paying your SCE bill due to COVID-19, please call 800-950-2356 and/or visit https://www.sce.com/safety/coronavirus to learn more.

-Telephone, Cell Phone and Internet: If you are having trouble paying these bills due to complications or economic hardships due to COVID-19, please contact your individual service provider for more information.
+If you are having trouble paying telephone, cell phone and internet bills due to complications or economic hardships due to COVID-19, you can also contact your individual service provider for more information.

 Mental Health Resources